Boran/docker-test/README.md

 TODO
 ----
-Use a more lightweight base image than Ubuntu 14.04
+.
+Use a more lightweight base image than Ubuntu 14.04 .
+Copy over default .bashrc from the host